apollographql/apollo-server/docs/source/features/plugins.md

 ### `requestDidStart`

-The `requestDidStart` event fires when the server has begun fulfilling a request.
+The `requestDidStart` event fires whenever Apollo Server begins fulfilling a GraphQL request.

-This function can optionally return an object that defines functions that respond to _request_ lifecycle events associated with the request.
+This function can optionally return an object that includes functions for responding to request lifecycle events that might follow `requestDidStart`.

 ```js
 const server = new ApolloServer({